Velesio/velesio-aiserver/docs/architecture.md

 ## Deployment Patterns

-velesio AI Server is designed with **component independence** in mind.
+Velesio AI Server is designed with **component independence** in mind.
 Each component can be deployed separately or together based on your infrastructure needs:

 ### 🔗 Monolithic Deployment
 Deploy all components on a single server: